Mothra (film): Plot

 Nelson, however, returns to the island with a crew of henchmen and abducts the Shobijin, gunning down several natives who try to save them.
 While Nelson profits off a "Secret Fairies Show" in Tokyo featuring the Shobijin singing, both they and the island natives beseech their goddess Mothra, then in the form of a giant egg, for help.
 Fukuda, Hanamura, and Chujo communicate with the Shobijin via telepathy; they express conviction that Mothra will come to their aid and warn that "good people are sure to be hurt".
 Fukuda's newspaper has accused Nelson of holding the Shobijin against their will; Nelson denies the charge and files a libel suit against the paper.
 Meanwhile, at Infant Island, Mothra in her larval form hatches from the egg and begins swimming toward Japan.
 During the escort, she destroys a cruise ship and survives a napalm attack on a beeline path for Tokyo.
 The Rolisican Embassy, however, defends Nelson's property rights over the Shobijin, ignoring any connection to Mothra.

 Mothra arrives at Tokyo, impervious to the barrage of weaponry directed at her, and builds a cocoon in the ruins of Tokyo Tower.
 Public feeling turns against Nelson, and he is ordered to release the Shobijin.
-As he flees incognito to Rolisica with the Shobijin concealed in a suitcase, Mothra metamorphoses into her imago form and flies to Rolisica.
-During Police scour New Kirk City for Nelson as Mothra lays waste to the metropolis, Nelson attempts to flee the city, but he is recognized by civilians and killed in the resultant shootout with police.
+As Nelson flees incognito to Rolisica with the Shobijin concealed in a suitcase, Mothra metamorphoses into her imago form and flies to New Kirk City, the capital of Rolisica.
+While the police scour New Kirk for Nelson and Mothra lays waste to the metropolis, Nelson attempts to flee the city, but he is recognized by civilians and killed in the resultant shootout with police.
 The Shobijin are assigned to Chujo's care.

-Church bells begin to ring, and sunlight illuminates the cross atop the steeple with radiant beams, reminding Chujo and Hanamura of Mothra's unique symbol and of the Shobijin's voices.
-At Chujo's suggestion, numerous other church bells are rung simultaneously in order to attract Mothra to the runway of New Kirk City airport, on which Mothra's symbol has been painted.
-The Shobijin are returned, and Mothra flies back to Infant Island.
+As Church bells begin to ring and sunlight illuminates the cross atop the steeple with radiant beams, Chujo and Hanamura remind of Mothra's unique symbol and of the Shobijin's voices.
+At Chujo's suggestion, numerous other church bells are rung simultaneously in order to attract Mothra to the runway of New Kirk airport, on which Mothra's symbol has been painted.
+The Shobijin are returned and Mothra flies them back to Infant Island.